simplesourcing/simplesourcing.github.io/pages/docs/overview/concepts.md

 Projections are realized by applying the events from the beginning of time to get to the current state.

+The aggregate state is itself a projection - this is generated and maintained by Simple Sourcing.
+For generating all other projections and aggregations, we recommend using Kafka Streams or KSQL.

 #### Further reading
    * [Event Sourcing and CQRS](event_sourcing.md) - a brief description of these concepts